 Throughout this time I learnt an enormous amount about how the commercial marketplace uses imagery and gained a thorough and acute understanding of the dynamics and pressures felt by photographers.
-Add to this my hands-on experience of conceptualizing imagery and managing the logistics and practicalities of shoots, working as a mentor (as I have done since 2010) seemed a very natural next step.
+Add to this my hands-on experience of conceptualizing imagery and managing the logistics and practicalities of shoots, working as a mentor, as I have since 2009, seemed a very natural next step.

 What are the main areas of help photographers tend to need?

 Most photographers I work with find it invaluable, at the very least, to have an objective, professional eye on their pictures and practice.
 Many work in isolation, finding it a rare event to actually talk about their aims and challenges other than with close friends and family.
 Unfortunately these perspectives are often biased and are rarely professional and impartial.

 Working across all genre of photography, typical areas a photographer might come to me for are:

 A photographer will typically get in touch at a time in their career when they feel something needs to change.
 They might be looking for a reappraisal of their direction or perhaps an objective opinion on their body of work.
 Working in such a rapidly changing and competitive industry, many will also want to explore ideas about how to effectively brand and market themselves.